 15th S R Nathan Fellow – Lily Kong

-Lily Kong_BioProfessor Lily Kong has been President of Singapore Management University (SMU) since 2019.
-She is the fifth President and the first Singaporean to lead the 24-year-old university.
+Lily Kong_BioProfessor Lily Kong, BBM, PBM, FBA, was appointed President of Singapore Management University (SMU) in 2019.
+She is the fifth President and the first Singaporean to lead the university, established in 2000.
 She is also the first Singaporean woman to serve as President of any university in Singapore.
 She previously served as Provost of SMU from 2015 to 2018, making her the first woman to hold the position of Provost at any university in Singapore.
 Before joining SMU, she held various senior management roles at the National University of Singapore.

 Professor Kong was conferred the Public Administration Medal (Silver) in 2006 and Public Service Star (Bintang Bakti Masyarakat) award in 2020 as part of Singapore’s National Day Awards.
 She was recognised in Forbes Asia’s Power Businesswomen list (2020), Forbes inaugural 50 over 50 (Asia 2022) and Tatler’s Asia’s Most Influential (2022).
 Professor Kong was inducted into Singapore Women’s Hall of Fame in 2022.